 Thermal Test Facility

 Building researchers use the Thermal Test Facility (TTF) for advanced heating, ventilating, and air-conditioning research that includes study of active solar systems.
 In addition to housing research facilities, the building itself was designed as a research model that provides data that can be applied to buildings designed in the future.
 Learn more about the TTF.

-Scheduled to open in the fall of 2012, this state-of-the-art laboratory building will be the nation's first facility capable of conducting integrated megawatt-scale research and development of the components and strategies needed to move clean energy technologies onto the electrical grid.
-At the Energy Systems Integration Facility (ESIF), NREL and industry will work together to develop and evaluate individual technologies on a controlled integrated energy system platform.
+The Energy Systems Integration Facility (ESIF) provides transformative capabilities to advance our nation’s energy system into a cleaner, more intelligent infrastructure.
+This state-of-the-art laboratory building is the nation's first facility capable of conducting integrated megawatt-scale research and development of the components and strategies needed to move clean energy technologies onto the electrical grid.
+At the ESIF, NREL and industry will work together to develop and evaluate individual technologies on a controlled integrated energy system platform.
 Learn more.